 - Induce serious FOMO with a thrilling sunset climb at Up at The O2 (open until 8.30pm in summer), before refuelling at one of Greenwich Peninsula’s many restaurants and bars.

 - Book a spot for world-class music, comedy and sport at The O2, or be transported into a Greek taverna with its Abba-themed immersive theatre show, Mamma Mia!
-The Party (from summer 2019).
+The Party.

 - Get competitive with table tennis at The Bat and Ball or bowling at retro-themed All Star Lanes, just two of the late-night options at Westfield Stratford City.